TobiAdeniji94/restaurant-chatbot-V2/README.md

 -   Click the application link [tobi-restaurant-bot](https://tobi-restaurant-bot.onrender.com/) on your device

 -   A menu will appear with these options:
-    - Type 1 to Place an order: When you type in 1, the chatbot will present you with a menu of items with corresponding numbers.
+    - Input 1 to Place an order: When you type in 1, the chatbot will present you with a menu of items with corresponding numbers.
 Enter the number of the item you want to order.
-    - Type 99 to checkout order: When you type in 99, the chatbot will let you know that your order has been placed.
+    - Input 99 to checkout order: When you type in 99, the chatbot will let you know that your order has been placed.
-    - Type 98 to see order history: When you type in 98, the chatbot will show your old orders.
+    - Input 98 to see order history: When you type in 98, the chatbot will show your old orders.
-    - Type 97 to see current order: When you type in 97, the chatbot will show your current order.
+    - Input 97 to see current order: When you type in 97, the chatbot will show your current order.
-    - Type 0 to cancel order: When you type in 0, the chatbot will let you know that your order has been cancelled and will show the main menu.
+    - Input 0 to cancel order: When you type in 0, the chatbot will let you know that your order has been cancelled and will show the main menu.